Titan IV: Stage failure to separate

 After a delay caused by the investigation of the previous failure, the 9 April 1999 launch of K-32 carried a DSP early warning satellite.
 The IUS second stage failed to separate, leaving the payload in a useless orbit.
 Investigation into this failure found that wiring harnesses in the IUS had been wrapped too tightly with electrical tape so that a plug failed to disconnect properly and prevented the two IUS stages from separating.

 Centaur database error

-The fourth launch was K-26 on April 30, 1999, carrying a Milstar communications satellite.
+The fourth failure was K-26 on April 30, 1999, carrying a Milstar communications satellite.
 During the Centaur coast phase flight, the roll control thrusters fired open-loop until the RCS fuel was depleted, causing the upper stage and payload to rotate rapidly.
 On restart, the Centaur cartwheeled out of control and left its payload in a useless orbit.
 This failure was found to be the result of an incorrectly entered database parameter in the guidance computer.
 The error caused the roll rate gyro data to be ignored by the flight computer.